 Seven victims told the Armidale District Court in 2016 that Ferris robbed their childhoods, caused a lifetime of blaming themselves and lived a nightmare in secret for decades.

 “What he did to me was disgusting and it was wrong on every level; it was illegal and immoral,” an emotional victim, now over 50, told the court.

-Another victim spoke about how the abuse had “multigenerational damaging effects” on families and how she takes sandwiches to her children at school during breaks to make sure they aren’t being abused.
+Another victim spoke about how the abuse had “multigenerational damaging effects” on families and how she takes sandwiches to her children at Ben Venue Public School during breaks to make sure they aren’t being abused.

 A third was diagnosed with PTSD as a child after being abused at the school.

 Ferris apologised to his victims in court and admitted he knew his behaviour was wrong.
 However, he also stated he “did not have the ability to stop” and submitted medical reports to the court.

 In 2016, Ferris was sentenced to ten years in prison for the abuse of the eight girls.
 His paedophile coworker, Ian Berryman, suicided before appearing in court in 2015.